Ana Fernández / SEO

 2. They capture user intent

-Not all searches are the same.
+Not all searches are created equal.
 Some people are researching, others are comparing, and others are ready to buy.
-Keywords reveal At what stage of the process The user is there.
+Keywords reveal at what stage of the process the user is.

 3. They allow you to attract qualified traffic

-Choosing the right keywords not only attracts more visitors, but visitors Correct: those who are really interested in what you offer.
+Choosing the right keywords doesn't just attract more visitors, but the right visitors: those who are truly interested in what you offer.

 Types of keywords you should know